DReece-dev/dreece-dev/README.md

 - Agile methodologies (Scrum Framework)
 - Web Security (HTTPS, CORS, OWASP Risks, Content Security Policy)
 - Alternative Package Managers (yarn & pnpm)
-- React.js Fundamentals
 - Test-Driven Development (TDD)
-- **Python**: Expanding my programming language repertoire
+- I am currently expanding my Python knowledge, focusing on more advanced concepts, particularly in the fields of Artificial Intelligence and Machine Learning.

 ## 🤝 Let's Connect!

-I'm always open to new challenges and excited to collaborate with other developers.
+I'm always open to new challenges and excited to collaborate with other programmers/developers.
 Feel free to reach out to me here on GitHub for any opportunities or interesting projects!

 ---